fgx/fgx-terrain/readme.md

 3D terrain elevation data for the entire earth at 90 meter intervals - freely and easily accesible even to new and intermediate programmers

 ## Notes
+This repo contains every folder and file required to display heitmaps fr Slippy Mak levels 0 to 7.

+Currently the bitmaps contain no actual height maps - merely a dummy image of the FGx cap.

 ### Copyright and License